dfinity/sns-testing/README.md

    mv "${DFX_NET_JSON}.tmp" "$DFX_NET_JSON" 2>/dev/null  # restore original config if it was present
    ```

+   You might have to hit ``Allow'' on the Mac popup which happens when you run `./bin/dfx` for the first time.

    This should print the dashboard URL, e.g.:

     ```